Type-Here/Ikev2-Client-Configurator/README.md

 Not a really fancy shell.
 Maybe more.

-It needs a lot of work to make it prettier and with more features but excluding this limitations it basically does its job.
+It needs a lot of work to make it prettier and with more features but even with this limitations, it basically does the job.

 ##### Note to Users and Readers:
 Even though I do not work as a computer engineer and I have not much time to spend in this project, please let me know of any bugs or problems of any kind.